Roger Waters: Israeli–Palestinian conflict and accusations of antisemitism

 Waters is a vocal supporter of Palestine in the Israeli–Palestinian conflict.
 He is a member of Boycott, Divestment and Sanctions (BDS), a campaign for an international boycott of Israel.
 Waters first saw the West Bank barrier in 2006, at the request of Palestinian supporters, when he was scheduled to perform in Tel Aviv.
 He subsequently moved a Tel Aviv concert to Neve Shalom and called for the barrier's removal: "The wall is an appalling edifice to behold.
 It is policed by young Israeli soldiers who treated me, a casual observer from another world, with disdainful aggression."
 He has repeatedly described Israel's treatment of Palestinians as apartheid.
 In 2023, he was one of the principal signers of an open letter called Artists Against Apartheid.

 Waters has criticised numerous other artists who have performed in Israel.
 In 2015, Waters published an open letter in Salon criticising the rock band Bon Jovi for performing in Tel Aviv.
 In 2017, he urged Radiohead to cancel a concert there, signing a letter with 50 others, and was co-signatory on an open letter asking Nick Cave to cancel his.
 Neither Radiohead nor Cave cancelled their concerts.
-Waters narrated a 2016 documentary, The Occupation of the American Mind: Israel's Public Relations War in the United States, about the methods they claim is used by Israel to shape American public opinion.
+Waters narrated a 2016 documentary, The Occupation of the American Mind: Israel's Public Relations War in the United States, about the methods they claim are used by Israel to shape American public opinion.

 In 2013, Rabbi Abraham Cooper, the associate dean of the Jewish human rights organisation the Simon Wiesenthal Center, accused Waters of antisemitism for including a giant pig balloon bearing a Star of David in his concerts.
 Waters responded that it was one of several religious and political symbols in the show and not an attempt to single out Judaism as an evil force.

 In December 2013, in an interview in CounterPunch, Waters compared the Israeli treatment of Palestinians to Nazi Germany, saying: "The parallels with what went on in the 1930s in Germany are so crushingly obvious."
 He said the reason why few celebrities had joined the BDS movement in the United States was because "the Jewish lobby is extraordinary powerful here and particularly in the industry that I work in, the music industry".
 The Anti-Defamation League charged that Waters's remarks were antisemitic.
 The American rabbi Shmuley Boteach responded to Waters in the New York Observer: "That you would have the audacity to compare Jews to monsters who murdered them shows you have no decency, you have no heart, you have no soul."
 Speaking in New York afterwards, Waters said supporters of Israel often attack critics as antisemitic as a "diversionary tactic" by conflating anti-Zionism with antisemitism.